mzhang1717/es-ekf/README.md

 the correction is only applied after multiple prediction steps.
 ![](results/es_ekf_1.jpg)

-##Prediction
+## Prediction
 The state consists of position, velocity, and orientation.
-It should be noted the orientation is parameterized in different ways in the nominal state and error state.
+It should be noted that the orientation is parameterized in different ways in the nominal state and error state.
 The orientation is represented by a unit quaternion in the nominal state.
 It involves redundant parameters but avoids singularities, gimbal lock issues, or the like.
 The